SWING-LOCK ADJUSTABLE BULLET RESIZING DIES

 COSTS INCLUDING SHIPPING USPS PRIORITY ANYWHERE IN THE USA:

-Cost does not include sales tax if required.
+Costs do not include sales tax

 In .45 caliber only, a significant price discount is allowed if 10 or more dies are purchased.
-For info, call, text or send e-mail to:
+For info, call, text, or send e-mail to:

 SWING-LOCK CUSTOM MUZZLELOADING, INC.

 255 Taylor Ln

 If you have any questions regarding adjustable bullet sizing dies or would like to place an order, please call or text (814) 440-7292 or send an e-mail to email@example.com or firstname.lastname@example.org and I will be happy to help you.